 There are speculations that the company is planning to fit a new, smaller model into the Porsche range at a later date, possibly based on the VW BlueSport concept.
 Pedestrian crash protection regulations will also have a bearing on the car's design, with the front end being tweaked as a result.

-The new Porsche Boxster is expected to be officially unveiled next spring, at the Geneva Motor Show.
+The new generation Porsche Boxster is expected to be officially unveiled next spring, at the Geneva Motor Show.
 It goes on sale in late 2010 or early 2011.